-The MFT program is required by the BBS to monitor student clinical training progress.
+The BBS requires the MFT Program to monitor student clinical training progress.
 It is a program requirement to submit your end-of-semester paperwork on the assigned due date.
-All of the End of Semester Paperwork is submitted and completed through Watermark.
-Students will submit the end of semester paperwork to Watermark two weeks before the semester ends.
-The required end of semester paperwork includes:
+End of Semester Paperwork is submitted and completed through Watermark.
+Students will submit them to Watermark two weeks before the semester ends.
+Required paperwork includes the following:

 - 1. Site Summary Report [This is a report that is generated from Track Your Hours; this form must be signed by your supervisor(s).] - 2.
-Supervisor's Evaluation of MFT Student (one from each supervisor) - 3.
-MFT Student's Evaluation of their Site and Super visor (one for each supervisor) - 4.
-Students currently enrolled in a Supervised Practicum course but not currently seeing clients at their site will note this on the Practicum Sign-In Sheet. - 5.
-Professional Development Hours (if applicable)
+CT Tracking Form provided by the Clinical Training Department. - 3.
+Supervisor's Evaluation of MFT Student (one from each supervisor) - 4.
+MFT Student's Evaluation of their Site and Supervisor (one for each supervisor) - 5.
+Students currently enrolled in a Supervised Practicum course but not currently seeing clients at their site will note this on the Practicum Sign-In Sheet. - 6.
+Professional Development Hours (if applicable) - a.
+Students must submit their complete collection of PD Hours, a minimum of 50 hours, to their Watermark during their last semester of the Supervised Practicum course.